mhmahmoodalam/sudukosolver/Readme.md

   - Based on SOLID principle
   - embedded Junit and logger feature
-  - extendible for any suduko type
+  - extendable for any suduko type

 > The idea behind this was to provide an
 > example of SOLID principle based